thejhh/thejhh/README.md

 Most of my projects are under [the Sendanor company](https://github.com/sendanor).

-I’m currently working on few projects -- which are yet to be published.
-These are web based dashboard apps [Chat gateway](https://viesti.app) and [Form builder](https://lomake.app).
+I’m currently working on some projects -- which are yet to be published.
+These are web based dashboard apps [Chat gateway](https://viesti.app) and [Form builder](https://lomake.app) and [Live streaming service (the software hosting this site)](https://audioantza.com/).

 For these projects, there's already following repositories: [sendanor/ui](https://github.com/sendanor/ui), [sendanor/discord](https://github.com/sendanor/discord), and [sendanor/typescript](https://github.com/sendanor/typescript).